 While I dig at a pace too hurried for my abilities but satisfying to the guard, I've come to realizations—abstract, philosophical and personal which is my way.
 I used to be a reflective carpenter.
 I turn my work without the guard's knowledge into a personal "salve" for the wounds I receive on a daily basis.

-I've learned that religion itself is one of the great conditioners of mind; that I truly dig this trench as a consequence of 2000 years of Christianity's belief that it's the truest of all faiths, singular and special, divinely denoted—perhaps chosen?
+I've learned religion itself is one of the great conditioners of mind; that I truly dig this trench as a consequence of 2,000 years of Christianity's belief that it's the truest of all faiths, singular and special, divinely denoted—perhaps chosen?
 I chuckle in mind about that.
-Christianity believes that no others shall preside here on earth within such a divine aura; and that, in this instance, Jews are a perfidious annoyance, excrement; that Christianity will prevail incrementally and then totally when Jews become fossils.
+Christianity believes no others shall preside here on earth within such a divine aura; and that, in this instance, Jews are a perfidious annoyance, excrement; that Christianity will prevail incrementally and then totally when Jews become fossils.

-I don't excuse Judaism as well, for it has conditioned me, even down to the fear that god would punish me for dropping my siddur into a pool of piss.
+I don't excuse Judaism as well, for it has conditioned me, even down to the fear God would punish me for dropping my siddur into a pool of piss.
 Control is a human need—even if I were on a speeding planet about a sun with other planets whirling alongside me and the whole solar system whizzing as an entity into the universe I'd want to hold on fast, grab the post, stand firm on the ground.
 Control is an idea.
 The fucking Reich is an idea.
 And religion is the "strongest" idea of all.
 I'm free in this slag of human shit.
 I'm part of it all but I'm free of all that.
 I'm the freest slave here.

-Grateful that the guards don't know all this, I fear only one thing.
+Grateful the guards don't know all this, I fear only one thing.
 I don't want my face or stance to reveal my freedom.
 I cannot share this freedom with my comrades for it contains too much risk and resistance.
 It's a self freedom I cannot give to anyone else.
 It's my very I AMness.
 If the guards detected my personal emancipation they would flay me alive—as I've seen that in the camp.
 Since they don't interact with me, I'm free interiorly.
 Perhaps freedom from the known has kept me alive—at least up to this moment.

-Understand that ideas control and affect man—and death can die, for it is an idea as well.
+Understand ideas control and affect man—and death can die, for it is an idea as well.
 I can "die" to death.
 I reel at how free I am.
 Now I must bend with shovel and struggle to endure—another issue at that.

 "Solly, the bastard almost killed me today."